-Old-Viennese Boiled Beef "Tafelspitz" ACGLMO slice of bone marrow/roast potatoes/root vegetables/apple-horseradish/chive sauce
+Old-Viennese Boiled Beef "Tafelspitz" ACGLMO roast potatoes/apple-horseradish/chive sauce

 The Emperor's most beloved dish!

 The traditional Tafelspitz (boiled beef) has its origins in the 19th century and is an original Viennese speciality.
 Already in the first half of the 19th century, cooked beef was among the daily standard dishes of imperial court cuisine.
 It finally achieved recognition under Emperor Franz Joseph I., who was considered thrifty and frugal and to whom the cooked Tafelspitz with the then-usual side dishes had to be served daily - it could not be absent on any table since it was the emperor's favourite dish.